 The following is a case study from past Logo Design Awards winner TRÜF (winner in the identity applications category).
-Check out other great logo design from past winners, and be sure to enter your work by the extended deadline on Nov.
-18th, 2016!
+Check out other great logo design from past winners, and be sure to enter your work by this year’s early-bird deadline, Oct.
+2!

 Unicorn clients don’t come around all that often, according to TRÜF cofounder and creative director Adam Goldberg.
 As such, the studio was thrilled to work with Echo Capital Group, a new investment firm with a “millennial edge,” founded and run by millennial entrepreneurs.
 Echo had a lot of faith in TRÜF, Goldberg says, which allowed the studio to make this project a true embodiment of their philosophy—that “great design is about what you don’t do.”

 The process of filtering out what not to do started, of course, with the design brief.
 Echo wanted to be seen as mavericks in the financial industry, so the goal was to develop a modern, edgy-yet-professional brand that would attract young, cutting-edge consumer packaged goods companies into their portfolio.

 “We go through a fairly typical creative process where each step builds on the other until we get to a final design,” says cofounder and design director Monika Kehrer.
 During the discovery phase, TRÜF attempts to pull as much information as possible from the clients’ brains using a detailed questionnaire.
 Then, a series of meetings and conversations take place, after which the creatives do a lengthy concept exploratory that starts in a sketchbook and ends in Illustrator.
 They also make use of Google Apps for business (to organize and share documents with clients), HotGloo (for wireframing/UX) and join.me (for remote presentations).